kyungjae-lee/engineers-notebook/projects/tcpip-group-chat-application.md

 ## Introduction

-A multi-threaded client/server socket application that runs on Unix/Linux environment implemented in C programming language
+Multi-threaded client/server socket application for UNIX/Linux OS implemented using C programming language and the POSIX thread libraries